 - 2.39 In 2008 the Government agreed that certain policies contained within the adopted Local Plan (November 2005) could be 'saved' pending the production of new development plan documents. - 2.40 The Core Strategy was adopted in 2014 and its policies replaced a number of the Local Plan (November 2005) 'saved' policies.
-The adoption of the LAPP will mean that the remaining 'saved' policies are no longer required.
+The adoption of the LAPP means that the remaining 'saved' policies are no longer required and are deleted.

+Section 3:

-Section 3: Development Management Policies - Sustainable Growth
+Development Management Policies - Sustainable Growth